 The increases in Information Technology and Cybersecurity (IT&C) expenses are driven by the imperative of modernizing the national electricity infrastructure.
 BEL has previously made the case that the PUC must consider the need to provide specifically for IT&C needs to support greater grid automation and business efficiency.
-Key projects that carry operational expenses include license fees for business intelligence software (Power BI), field management software, upgrades to the Customer Information System, maintenance and upgrades to the wellreceived BEL 24-7 App, Cybersecurity upgrades and business continuity needs, and provisions for Energy Management Software among others.
-The increase in staff is also accompanied by an increase in the number of laptops and electronic devices needed to support new work modalities which emphasizes greater engagement with Customers in the field.
+Key projects that carry operational expenses include license fees for business intelligence software (Power BI), field management software, upgrades to the Customer Information System, maintenance and upgrades to the well-received BEL 24-7 App, Cybersecurity upgrades and business continuity needs, and provisions for Energy Management Software among others.
+The increase in staff is also accompanied by an increase in the number of laptops and electronic devices needed to support new work modalities context, identifying reputable vendors and consultants to commence work on a Grid Modernization Study, and evaluating the solutions already deployed at a limited scale.